coldshrine/study-notes/books/designing-data-intensive-applications.md

 We can create sequence numbers in a total order that is _consistent with causality_.

 With a single-leader replication, the leader can simply increment a counter for each operation, and thus assign a monotonically increasing sequence number to each operation in the replication log.

+If there is not a single leader (multi-leader or leaderless database):
+* Each node can generate its own independent set of sequence numbers.
+One node can generate only odd numbers and the other only even numbers.
+* Attach a timestamp from a time-of-day clock.
+* Preallocate blocks of sequence numbers.